Finally she was simply becoming herself

 Claudia Black

-I am 63 years old and I'm discovering new things about myself every day.
+I'm discovering new things about myself every day.
 Today I am so much more than a wife and mother.
 I am a writer and an artist.
-I use to hate being alone.
+I used to hate being alone.
 I spent my whole life looking to others to make me happy.
-I know that I can't look to my loved ones to "make" me happy that's my job.
+Today I know that I can't look to my loved ones to "make" me happy that's my job.
 Only when I take the time to care for myself, can I share the best version of me with the people I love.

 Comments